AndryRafam/BRSV/README.md

 - 4) Type ./exe and press enter to run

 # WARRANTY
-THE PROGRAM IS UNDER GPL 3.0 LICENSE AND IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+THE SOFTWARE IS UNDER GPL 3.0 LICENSE AND IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.